 I really do try to keep to clean foods and avoid preprocessed meals.
 In an overall health plan, that’s always going to be the best policy.
 But we’re talking emergency dinner aid here and these foods have their place in a culinary rescue time.

 I always keep some Gardein fish fillets in our freezer.
 I don’t know how they manage it, but these fillets taste like the real deal and will satisfy even the non-vegans in your family.

 I’m sure you can come up with more combinations but I keep it simple.
-Cook the fish fillets on the stovetop or in the oven and serve on hamburger buns with a slice of a mild cheese and a spoonful of tartar sauce (you can make a quick one with Hampton Creek’s Just Mayo and pickle relish).
+Cook the fish fillets on the stovetop or in the oven and serve on hamburger buns with a slice of mild cheese and a spoonful of tartar sauce (you can make a quick one with Hampton Creek’s Just Mayo, lemon juice, and pickle relish).
 So, so good!
 Serve with chips (or a side of vegetables if you have them in the fridge).